7 ways to achieve consistently high performance

 How can the rest of us approach that level of consistency?
 I believe there’s a lot we can do to set ourselves up to be more productive by taking a holistic approach.

 Let’s start with your physical well-being.
 Ever tried delivering something big when you’re overtired, dehydrated or hungry?
 It just doesn’t work.
 You just can’t be productive and efficient if you’re unwell or lethargic.
-It might seem counterintuitive to schedule time to exercise, eat or rest when you have a huge deadline looming, but it isn’t.
+It might seem counterintuitive to schedule a time to exercise, eat or rest when you have a huge deadline looming, but it isn’t.
 The better your level of rest and fitness, the more productive you will be.
 While you’re at it, eat right as often as possible.
-Aim for a balanced diet, including your five a day, vitamins and minerals, foods that enhance energy and brainpower naturally and adequate hydration.
+Aim for a balanced diet, including your five a day, vitamins and minerals, foods that enhance energy and brainpower naturally, and adequate hydration.

 Being a workaholic won’t help you perform at the highest level.
 Look at Richard Branson.
 The undeniably successful founder of the Virgin Group says: “My family means the world to me, much more so than business.”
 In other words, it’s important to have balance, and spending time with family and friends is part of that.
 If you neglect your personal life, then it may implode and you won’t be focused if you’re thinking about problems at home.